zeruhur/loner/en/AP14_steampunk.md

 - **Historical Impact**: The setting has been molded by pivotal moments in its history.
 The Great Steam Revolution, a turning point in society, marked a radical shift from traditional power sources to steam-driven mechanisms.
 The discovery of Etherium energy, a potent and enigmatic force, ushered in a new era of possibilities and challenges, altering the course of technological development and opening avenues for exploration into the aetheric realm.

 ### Timeline

+This timeline happens in an alternative reality and it is expressed in Common Era (CE).

 - **1803**: The Age of Steam dawns as the brilliant inventor, Victoria Ironhart, unveils the first practical steam-powered machine.
 This invention sparks a wave of industrial innovation.